InjectiveLabs/injective-ts/packages/networks/README.md

-# 🌟 Injective Protocol - Networks
+# 🌟 Injective Protocol - Networks and Endpoints

 ---